Skip to main content

 For adults

-Your own account of your experience is central.
-Where possible, we also gather a developmental perspective — from a parent, old school reports, or someone who has known you for many years.
-Many adult clients have become skilled at masking, which we account for rather than treat as evidence against diagnosis.
-Sensory and communication preferences are discussed at the start so the assessment process itself is not unnecessarily difficult.
+Your own account is central.
+Where possible, developmental context is gathered from a parent, historical school reports or someone who has known you for many years.
+Many adults have developed masking strategies, and this is considered within the assessment rather than interpreted as inconsistent with autism.
+Sensory and communication preferences are discussed at the outset to support accessibility.

 Therapy support for autistic clients